-The final rule for Amendment 18B to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (78 FR 23858, April 23, 2013) established a longline endorsement program for the commercial golden tilefish component of the snapper grouper fishery and modified the golden tilefish commercial trip limits.
+Amendment 18B to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (SAFMC 2012) established a longline endorsement program for the commercial golden tilefish component of the snapper grouper fishery and modified the golden tilefish commercial trip limits.
 Currently, there are separate quotas and trip limits for the longline and hook-and-line sectors.
 An endorsement is required to fish with longline gear.
 Furthermore, one of the regulations regarding golden tilefish trip limits implemented by the final rule for Amendment 18B states, "Vessels with a golden tilefish longline endorsement are not eligible to fish for golden tilefish using hook-and-line gear under this 500-lb (227-kg) trip limit."
-The golden tilefish endorsement, along with sector quotas and trip limits was put in place because the commercial annual catch limit/quota was being caught very rapidly with longline gear, and fishermen who had historically used hook-and-line gear to target golden tilefish were not able to participate in the golden tilefish portion of the snapper grouper fishery.
+The golden tilefish endorsement, along with sector quotas and trip limits was put in place because the commercial annual catch limit was being caught very rapidly with longline gear, and fishermen who had historically used hook-and-line gear to target golden tilefish were not able to participate in the golden tilefish portion of the snapper grouper fishery.